d365collaborative/ax2012.tools/docs/Import-AxModelV2.md

 ```

 ### -OutputCommandOnly
-Switch to instruct the cmdlet to output a script that you can execute manually later
+Instruct the cmdlet to output a script that you can execute manually later

 Using this will not import any AX 2012 models into the model store